stormtheory/packhowl/README.md

 # Silent Link

-Encrypted, private voice + chat client and server written in Python 3.12 using PySide6, sounddevice, and TLS 1.3 mutual auth.
+Encrypted, private voice + chat client and server written in Python 3.12 using PySide6, sounddevice, and TLS mutual auth.

+✅ Private, secure, self-hosted, and no third parties
+✅ Secure, TLS-only, within your trusted enclave with shared Auth certs ✅ Clients send encoded PCM with Opus to the server via TLS encrypted tunnel and server only forwards to other clients ✅ Low Server CPU and memory use.
+✅ Binary-safe Opus forwarding supported using opuslib encoder/decoder

 # In the Works:
 Guiding Principle(s):